Codecademy/docs/content/general/concepts/encapsulation/encapsulation.md

 ---
-Title: 'Encapsulation'
+Title: "Encapsulation"
-Description: 'Encapsulation is one of the four principles of object-oriented programming (OOP), and it advances the benefits of modularity and hiding away of complexities in order to better maintain and reason about code.'
+Description: "Encapsulation is one of the four principles of object-oriented programming (OOP), and it advances the benefits of modularity and hiding away of complexities in order to better maintain and reason about code."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'OOP'
+  - "OOP"
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Memory'
+  - "Memory"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Encapsulation** advances the benefits of modularity and hiding away of complexities in order to better maintain and reason about code.
 It is one of the four principles of [object-oriented programming (OOP)](https://www.codecademy.com/resources/docs/general/programming-paradigms/object-oriented-programming).